Azure/Service-Fabric-Troubleshooting-Guides/Cluster/how-to-configure-log-analytics-for-service-fabric-clusters.md

 1. Open Log Analytics workspace in Azure portal.
 [Log Analytics workspaces - Microsoft Azure](https://ms.portal.azure.com/#browse/Microsoft.OperationalInsights%2Fworkspaces)

-1. Select 'Logs', enter a generic query like 'search \*' and verify 'Time range'.
-There should be recent events and under 'LogManagement' there should be 'ServiceFabricOperationalEvent' and 'ServiceFabricReliableServiceEvent' tables.
+1. Select 'Logs', enter a generic query, for example 'search \*', and verify 'Time range'.
+There should be recent events and under 'LogManagement' there should be 'ServiceFabricOperationalEvent', 'ServiceFabricReliableServiceEvent', and 'Event' tables for Windows Events.

     ![Log Analytics Search](/media/how-to-configure-log-analytics-for-service-fabric-clusters/azure-portal-log-analytics-search.png)